 Data supports the theory that veterans in the past have had a keen interest in owning their own business.
-According to the Institute for Veterans and Military Families at Syracuse University, an astounding 49.7 percent of the veteran who served in World War II went on to own or operate a business, and about 40 percent of the Korean War veterans also became business owners.
+According to the Institute for Veterans and Military Families at Syracuse UniversityLink opens in a new tab, an astounding 49.7 percent of the veteran who served in World War II went on to own or operate a business, and about 40 percent of the Korean War veterans also became business owners.
 Many of these men and women took advantage of benefits for veterans, which included low-interest rate loans, to power the American economy, create job and generate wealth.

 The best businesses for veterans coming home these wars cut across a variety of industries, including:

 - Real Estate

 However, this trend has seen a change.
 In stark contrast to WWII and Korean War veterans, the Bureau of Labor StatisticsLink opens in a new tab reports that of the 3.6 million men and women who served in the U.S. military since September 11, 2001, only 4.5 percent of them have started a business.
 History shows that importance of offering benefits for veterans to encourage business ownership.
 The VetFran program aims at empowering these brave individuals with support and opportunity.